Did you hear about this study linking hormonal contraception to an increased risk of being diagnosed with depression?

 Or did you feel relieved, and maybe angry?
 At last some research to confirm what you or yours have been going through?

 1. Believe yourself.
-There are 101 things that can affect your mood.
-It can be hard to tell, but don’t rule out the pill as either a cause or a treatment.
+This is hard to do when you're low but there are 101 things that can affect your mood.
+It can be hard to tell, but don’t rule out the pill as either a cause or a treatment for anxiety and depression.
 The study found that the risk of being diagnosed with depression peaks at approximately two to three months after starting to use hormonal contraception.
+You could try waiting it out.
+Or not.

 - Caya - a streamlined mixture of the diaphragm and the cap which fits 80 per cent of women.